Michael Feuerstack releases

 Snailhouse releases (1994-2012)

-Snailhouse and Michael Feuerstack differ only in name.
-All of these titles following were recorded under the Snailhouse moniker.
-Snailhouse was essentially a solo project, which still relied heavily on contributions from a wide cast of musical friends.
+Snailhouse and Michael Feuerstack differ mainly in name.
+All of the following titles were recorded under the Snailhouse moniker.
+Snailhouse was essentially a solo project, but it always relied heavily on contributions from a wide cast of Michael’s musical friends.

 Sentimental Gentleman (2011): I made this record with the band that had been touring with me (Kyle Cunjak, Nick Cobham and Michael Belyea).
 We had not recorded together, and that just seemed like a crime, becasue we were amazing if I may say so.
 The basic tracks were recorded in 4 days at the Treatment Room studio in Montreal.
 Vocals and overdubs were added over the following month or two.
 Jeremy Gara mixed it over a few days at his home.
 The combination of live and leisurely collaboration characterizes the inviting and intimate feel of the record.
 I wanted the process to be really quick and easy – and fun.
 I was testing a theory that making a record doesn’t have to be like pulling teeth.
 It can feel like a holiday.
 I was right.
 There were also remote appearances on the record from Matt Sutton (pedal steel) and John Higney (lap steel).
 Pietro Amato played some French horn, and ‘Airwaves’ features backing vocals by Angela Desveaux, Katie Moore and Dara Weiss.
 The cover painting is by Jon Claytor.